 Program Overview

-The William Greaves Research & Development (R&D) Fund was launched in 2020 and is dedicated to supporting Indigenous and African descent filmmakers whose creative practice is rooted in the values of community & solidarity and artistic freedom as defined by Firelight Media.
-During a time of systemic erasure and global upheaval, we center these two communities who have been historically harmed and targeted by the creation of the “Americas”.
-We believe their stories, truths, wisdom, and imagination are essential contributions to a more just, interconnected, and humane world.
+The Research & Development Fund (R&D Fund) is dedicated to supporting Indigenous and African-descent filmmakers whose creative practice is rooted in the values of community & solidarity and artistic freedom as defined by Firelight Media.
+During a time of systemic erasure and global upheaval, we believe their stories, truths, wisdom, and imagination are essential contributions to a more just, interconnected, and humane world.

-The 2026 R&D Fund will resource 8-10 talented storytellers with unrestricted grants ranging between $10,000 to $25,000 USD to create nonfiction film or video art of any length.
-The R&D Fund celebrates storytellers whose creative practices engage directly with notions of sovereignty and ancestral wisdom, solidarity and interdependence.
-We look for filmmakers who have dedicated their career to build sustainable pathways and networks of solidarity and collaboration through their artistic practice.
+The 2026 William Greaves R&D Fund will resource 8-10 talented storytellers with unrestricted grants ranging between $10,000 to $25,000 USD to create nonfiction film or video art of any length.
+We look for filmmakers who have established creative careers participating in networks of solidarity and collaboration through their artistic practice.

 Eligibility Guidelines

-- Filmmakers must self-identify as being from African and/or Indigenous descent and living and working in the territories and countries across North, Central, South America, and the Caribbean islands.
+- Filmmakers must self-identify as being of African and/or Indigenous descent and living and working in territories and countries across North, Central, South America, and the Caribbean.

 - Filmmakers must identify as an established filmmaker with an artistic trajectory and long-term practice in their community*